NVIDIA/aistore/docs/overview.md

 ## Terminology

-* **Target** - a storage node.
-To store user data, targets utilize **mountpaths** (see next).
-In the docs and the code, instead of saying something like "storage node in an aistore cluster" we simply say: "target."
+* **Target**: a storag  node.
+To store user data, targets utilize **mountpaths** (see below).
+In the documentation and code, we refer to a "target" simply as "target" instead of saying "storage node in an AIS cluster."

-* **Proxy** - a **gateway** providing [API](#aistore-api) access point.
-Proxies are diskless - they do not have direct access to user data, and do not "see" user data in-flight.
+* **Proxy**: a **gateway** providing [API](#aistore-api) access point.
+Proxies are diskless, mesaning they do not have direct access to user data, and do not "see" user data in-flight.
 One of the proxies is elected, or designated, as the _primary_ (or leader) of the cluster.
-There may be any number of ais proxies/gateways (but only one _primary_ at any given time).

-> AIS proxy/gateway implements RESTful APIs, both [native](#aistore-api) and S3 compatible.
-Upon _primary_ failure, remaining proxies collaborate with each other to perform majority-voted HA failover.
+There may be any number of ais proxies/gateways (but only one _primary_ at a time).
+AIS proxy/gateway provides HTTP-based APIs, both [native](#aistore-api) and S3 compatible option.
+In the event of a failure of the current _primary_ the remaining proxies collaborate to perform a majority-voted HA failover.
 The terms "proxy" and "gateway" are used interchangeably.

-> In AIS cluster, there is no correlation between the numbers of proxies and targets, although for symmetry we usually deploy one proxy for each target (storage) node.
+> In a cluster, there is no direct correlation between the number of proxies and targets; however, for symmetry, we typically deploy one proxy for each target node.

+* [Backend provider](providers.md) (or simply **backend**) - an abstraction, and simultaneously an API-supported option that differentiates between "remote" (e.g., `s3://`) and "local" (`ais://`) buckets with respect to a given AIS cluster.
+AIS [supports multiple storage backends](images/supported-backends.png) including its own.

+* [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).

+* [Xaction](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) (or simply **job**) - asynchronous batch operations that may take many seconds (minutes, hours, etc.) to execute - are called *eXtended actions* or simply *xactions*.
+CLI and [CLI documentation](/docs/cli) refers to such operations as **jobs**, a more familiar term that can be used interchangeably.
+Examples include erasure coding, n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and more.
+All [eXtended actions](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) for displaying both common counters (byte and object numbers) and operation-specific extended statistics.

+* [Shard](archive.md) In AIStore, sharding refers to the process of serializing original files (such as images and labels) into objects formatted as TAR, TGZ, ZIP, or TAR.LZ4.
+A shard is an object that follows a specific convention, often referred to as the [WebDataset format](https://aistore.nvidia.com/blog/2024/08/16/ishard).
+The benefits of serialization are well-established: iterable formats like TAR enable purely sequential I/O operations, significantly improving performance on local drives.
+In the context of machine learning, sharding enhances data shuffling and eliminates bias, allowing for global shuffling of shard names and the use of a shuffle buffer on the client side to ensure adequate randomization of training data.

 * [Mountpath](configuration.md) - a single disk **or** a volume (a RAID) formatted with a local filesystem of choice, **and** a local directory that AIS can fully own and utilize (to store user data and system metadata).
 Note that any given disk (or RAID) can have (at most) one mountpath - meaning **no disk sharing**.
 Secondly, mountpath directories cannot be nested.
 Further:
    - a mountpath can be temporarily disabled and (re)enabled;
    - a mountpath can also be detached and (re)attached, thus effectively supporting growth and "shrinkage" of local capacity;
    - it is safe to execute the 4 listed operations (enable, disable, attach, detach) at any point during runtime;
    - in a typical deployment, the total number of mountpaths would compute as a direct product of (number of storage targets) x (number of disks in each target).

-* [Backend Provider](providers.md) - an abstraction, and simultaneously an API-supported option, that allows to delineate between "remote" and "local" buckets with respect to a given AIS cluster.

-* [Unified Global Namespace](providers.md) - AIS clusters *attached* to each other, effectively, form a super-cluster providing unified global namespace whereby all buckets and all objects of all included clusters are uniformly accessible via any and all individual access points (of those clusters).

-* [Xaction](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) - asynchronous batch operations that may take many seconds (minutes, hours, etc.) to execute - are called *eXtended actions* or simply *xactions*.
-CLI and [CLI documentation](/docs/cli) refers to such operations as **jobs** - the more familiar term that can be used interchangeably.
-Examples include erasure coding or n-way mirroring a dataset, resharding and reshuffling a dataset, archiving multiple objects, copying buckets, and many more.
-All [eXtended actions](https://github.com/NVIDIA/aistore/blob/main/xact/README.md) support generic [API](/api/xaction.go) and [CLI](/docs/cli/job.md#show-job-statistics) to show both common counters (byte and object numbers) as well as operation-specific extended statistics.

 ## Design Philosophy